Sax Pax for a Sax: Critical reception

 The album was well received by the public and peaked at number 22 on the Billboard Albums.
-Entertainment Weekly magazine said the album was a "hypnotic blend of jazz and classical music," and gave it a B.
+Entertainment Weekly magazine called the album a "hypnotic blend of jazz and classical music" and gave it a B.

-The music critic David D. Duncan says that the album "sounds like a nostalgic big band on laughing gas."
+The music critic David D. Duncan says that the album "sounds like a nostalgic big band on laughing gas".

-Another music critic Ian Koss said that the "music on Sax Pax for a Sax is bold assertive-even at its most demure the saxophone can't help its brassy nature-powerful without losing grace."
-He also explains "Increasingly larger groups of saxophones interplay in melodies that weave through kettledrum pillars in a way that is equal parts Philip Glass and Paul McCartney."
+Another music critic Ian Koss said that the "music on Sax Pax for a Sax is bold assertive-even at its most demure the saxophone can't help its brassy nature-powerful without losing grace".
+He also explains: "Increasingly larger groups of saxophones interplay in melodies that weave through kettledrum pillars in a way that is equal parts Philip Glass and Paul McCartney."

-A review by John Murph for "JazzTimes" said "A stargazing composer, Moondog's penchant for crafting accessible, yet utterly otherworldly melodies bridges European classical forms with American jazz sensibilities."
+A review by John Murph for "JazzTimes" said: "A stargazing composer, Moondog's penchant for crafting accessible, yet utterly otherworldly melodies bridges European classical forms with American jazz sensibilities."